 By Dr. Goat

 Too low a dose?
-You don’t get therapeutic benefit (nothing happens).
+You don’t get a therapeutic benefit (nothing happens).

 Too high?
 You might start encountering unacceptable side effects.